Privacy Policy

 • Mic off: microphone capture is disabled and mic audio is no longer streamed.

-• Speaker mute: assistant audio playback is muted and responses may be text-only.
+• Speaker mute: assistant audio playback is muted.

 6. Children's Privacy

-In Ear Voice is not directed at children under 13.
-We do not knowingly collect data from children under 13.
+In Ear Voice is not intended for users under 16 years of age.
+We do not knowingly collect personal data from children under 16.

 7. Data Retention